 There is another letter where the writer doesn’t mention himself and that is the first letter of John.
-The reason for that is the same as for this letter: it is the intention of the Holy Spirit that all light shines on the Lord Jesus.
+The reason for that is the same as for this letter: it is the purpose of the Holy Spirit that all light shines on the Lord Jesus.

 In the letter the writer shows that the whole Old Testament worship service has been fulfilled in Christ.
 You will see that the sacrifices of the Old Testament have found their fulfillment in the sacrifice of Christ.
 In that way the priesthood of Aaron is also replaced by the priesthood of Christ.
 Next to these similarities there are also contrasts.
 Look at the sacrifices.
-Those were repeated again and again, while the sacrifice of Christ is made for once and for all, so that it is not needed to be repeated.
+Those were repeated again and again, while the sacrifice of Christ is made once for all, so that it is not needed to be repeated.
 With Aaron you see the same.
-Aaron was a sinful and mortal high priest, but Christ is the sinless and eternal living High Priest.
+Aaron was a sinful and mortal high priest, but Christ is the sinless and everlasting living High Priest.

-Perhaps you know from your own experience how hard it is to change certain religious habits and thoughts, which you were familiarized with.
+Perhaps you know from your own experience how hard it is to change certain religious habits and thoughts, with which you were familiarized.
 To the believing Jews holding on to the old things was a hindrance to grow in the new and better things.
 Therefore the writer presents the glory of the new and better things, so that it will be easier for them to abandon the old things.

 His arguments were not meant for the unbelieving mass of the Jews.
 Therefore he did not address them.
 These people were holding on to the outward forms.
 By name they were God’s people and they even boasted on that.
-However, their relation to God was only formal, without any inward desire to Him and to obey Him.
+However, their connection with God was only formal, without any inward desire to Him and to obey Him.
 Among the mass, however, there were believers, who were standing in a real relationship to God by faith.
 They had acknowledged their Messiah in Christ.
 The letter was addressed to them with the purpose on the one side to liberate them from an earthly religion and on the other side to affirm them in their new and heavenly relationship with Christ.

 The letter shows the heavenly character of Christendom in an excellent way.
-That’s what makes this letter very significant in our days.
+That’s what makes this letter significant in our days.
 Throughout history Christendom has lost its heavenly character more and more.
 It has been reduced to a worldly system.
 Many forms of Christendom consist of ceremonies and religious rites, which are often directly copied from Judaism.
 In that way the Judaic religion, which has become meaningless to God, has come back.

 Therefore this letter is extremely important for you too.
 In this way you learn to look at Christendom through God’s eyes.
-Through this letter you will recognize how God wants to be served and worshipped, so that at the same time you may reject everything that is not in accordance to that.
+Through this letter you will recognize how God wants to be served and worshiped, so that at the same time you may reject everything that is not in accordance to that.

-Therefore the writer presents to the Jewish Christians the loftiness of Christendom in comparison to Judaism.
+Therefore the writer presents to the Jewish Christians the exaltedness of Christendom in comparison to Judaism.
 Until now they had connected Christendom to Judaism.
 Thousands of Christians were zealots for the law, but God was about to destroy the Judaic system completely.
 The writer also presents many believers who had also lived by faith, though without receiving any of what they were looking forward to.
-They persevered through to the end.
+They persevered to the end.

 Above all, the writer draws attention to the Lord Jesus and His perseverance.
 It seems that even He too did not receive what He came for.
 Still He kept on going and is waiting now in heaven for the time the promises will be fulfilled.
 Time and time again their attention – and also yours – has to be turned to Him.
 That’s the way to be connected to heaven and to see that your calling is a heavenly calling.
 You are called from heaven and you are called to heaven.
 Your path is the path to heaven.

-You cannot see that (yet) through your natural eye and therefore it is faith that it really comes down to.
-Because you still live on earth and because your attention is very often drawn by things you can see, there is a great risk that you might give in to those things.
+You cannot see that (yet) with your natural eye and therefore it is faith that it really comes down to.
+Because you still live on earth and because your attention is often drawn by things you can see, there is a great danger that you might give in to those things.
 However, if you look to the Lord in heaven by faith, you will not waver, but you will be strengthened in your Christian position.
 By looking to Him you learn to bear the cross of scorn and contempt on earth.

 In summarizing, it can be said that in the letter the writer points to the Lord Jesus, to His life on earth, to His sacrifice on the cross, to His glorification at the right hand of God and finally to His future.